kwikius/mixer_lang/README.md

 Statements
 ----------
-Statements consist of expressions using Inputs, Outputs Volatiles and symbols.
+Statements consist of expressions using Inputs, Outputs, Volatiles and symbols.

 Inputs